EricHughesABC/simpleNMRtools/docs/source/simplePREDICT/simplePREDICT.rst

    to use a multiplicity edited version of the HSQC experiment to facilitate identification of CH\ :sub:`2` groups.
 Beyond that, the method uses correlations between the CH(n) fragments to refine and confirm their positioning on the molecular structure.
-So both HMBC and some form of COSY experiment are very useful, but note that neither is an absolute requirement.
+So, both HMBC and some form of COSY experiment are very useful, but note that neither is an absolute requirement.
 It may be, for example, that some structures show hardly any useful COSY correlations, so it makes no